feynon/carlosbecker.com/content/post/2012-08-01-improving-vim-and-gedit.md

 I just started to learn Ruby and Ruby on Rails, and, as I read somewhere, most Ruby/RoR developers don't like IDEs to do their work.

-Curious, I tried to use some IDEs, like IntelliJ, Netbeans and others… and really, it just slow you.
+Curious, I tried to use some IDEs, like IntelliJ, Netbeans and others... and really, it just slow you.
 A good text editor is incredible better.
 For example, in my VIm config, I could simply type `def[TAB]` and VIm create for me:

 ```ruby
 def method